MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 ### Kaszonyi function times three
 Computes the Kaszonyi function values for every edge of given graphs according to the definition by M.Zubčák in his bachelor thesis.
 For graphs that are not 3-edge-colorable the values is three times greater than value of the original Kaszonyi function.

+### Compute graph colorings
+Computes the number of distinct 3-edge-colorings for given graph.
+Does not take into account color permutations.

 ### Output directory
 Place, where results are stored.